petecarapetyan/fauxnoose/docs/believe/index.md

 # Believe

-There's no sense in making your own observations when we can fire your dopamine receptors for you!
+There is no sense in making your own observations when we can fire your dopamine receptors for you!

-Let us take any core beliefs that you may have, and expand them by finding corroborating evidence.
+Let us take any beliefs that you may prefer, and expand them by finding corroborating evidence, no matter how flimsy.
+Remember,arguments can always be made, no matter what logic.
+We hire the best debaters, and pay them millions of dollars a year to argue your favorite beliefs.

+Tune in!

 Truth can be depressing!
-We can work together, to come up with our own truths, and then bounce them around in our own echo chamber in an infite gratuitous loop.
+Working together, we come up with _**our own better versions of truth**_, and then bounce them around in our own echo chamber, in an infite, gratuitous loop.

 <img class="bordered" src="/_merged_assets/_static/images/bulksplash-hyneseyes-zLrqHNms8eE.jpg" alt="bulksplash-hyneseyes-zLrqHNms8eE.jpg" />